rpurinton/modify/README.md

 Just add our bot to your discord server using [this link](https://discord.com/api/oauth2/authorize?client_id=1094509798277529702&permissions=9216&scope=bot)

 ## Option 2: Run Your Own Bot (Harder)
+Note: This bot is a CLI application and so will not run through a web server.
+You will need command-line root access to your linux server to be able to install PHP and RabbitMQ.

 1. Create a new app and bot in the Discord Developers Portal.
 2. Install Linux with PHP 8.2+ ZTS
 3. Install/Compile the parallel extension for PHP